Delooping of the $K$-theory of strictly derivable Waldhausen categories: Unbounded filtered objects

-\begin{para} \ \ Let $\bbN$ be the linearly ordered set of all natural numbers with the usual linear order.
-As usual we regard $\bbN$ as a category and we denote the category of functors and natural transformations from $\bbN$ to $\cC$ by $F\cC$ and call an object in $F\cC$ a {\it filtered object} ({\it in $\cC$}).
+\begin{df}[\bf Filtered objects] Let $\bbN$ be the linearly ordered set of all natural numbers with the usual linear order.
+As usual we regard $\bbN$ as a category and we denote the category of functors and natural transformations from $\bbN$ to $\cC$ by $\cC^{\bbN}$.
+We say that an object $x$ in $\cC^{\bbN}$ is a {\it filtered object} ({\it in $\cC$}) if $x(n\leq n+1)$ is a cofibration for all $n\in\bbN$.
+We denote the full subcategory of $\cC^{\bbN}$ consisting of filtered objects in $\cC$ by $F\cC$.
 For a filtered object $x$ and for a natural number $n$, we write $x_n$ and $i^x_n$ for an object $x(n)$ in $\cC$ and a morphism $x(n\leq n+1)$ in $\cC$ respectively.

 Let $f\colon x\to y$ be a morphism in $F\cC$.
-We say that $f$ is a {\it level cofibration} (resp. {\it level weak equivalence}) if for each natural number $n$, $f_n$ is a cofibration (resp. $f_n$ is in $w$).
+We say that $f$ is a {\it level weak equivalence} if for each natural number $n$, $f_n$ is in $w$.
 We denote the class of all level weak equivalences by ${lw}_{F\cC}$ or simply $lw$.
-We can make $F\cC$ into a category of cofibrations by declaring the class of all level cofibrations to be the class of cofibrations in $F\cC$. \end{para}
+We say that $f$ is a {\it Reedy cofibration} if for each natural number $n$, $f_n$ and the induced morphism $x_n\sqcup_{x_{n-1}}y_{n-1}$ are cofibrations.
+We can make $F\cC$ into a category of cofibrations by declaring the class of all Reedy cofibrations to be the class of cofibrations in $F\cC$ (\cf \cite[1.1.4.]{Wal85}). \end{df}